vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Yadā nivarta to'prāptaḥ śraviṣthamuttarāyape Aśleṣām dakśiņo'prāptah tadā vindyanma had bhayam.

-Translation : When at the time of Ottarāyana the sun is found turning (north) without reaching the Sraviṣthās; and (at the time of Dakṣināyana) turning (south) without reaching the Aśleṣā, it should be taken to indicate a period of calamity.
+Translation : When at the time of Ottarāyana the sun is found turning (north) without reaching the Sraviṣthās; and (at the time of Dakṣiṇāyana) turning (south) without reaching the Aśleṣā, it should be taken to indicate a period of calamity.

 It shows that at the time of Garga the W.S. did no longer occur in Śraviṣthā, neither the S.S. occurred in the Aśleṣā division.
 At the time of.
 Vedanga Jyotoṣa the two solstices were marked by the starting point of Śraviṣtha and the middle point of Asleṣā respectively.
 Garga therefore observed that the solstices were reced ing back over the lunar calendar, and had shifted at least by half a nakṣatra-division from the middle of Āṣleṣā.
 His observations are therefore at least 480 years later than those of the Vedanga Jyotiṣa.